DavidLBoyd1986/aws-cf-bastion-hosts/README.md

 3. Look in '\~/.ssh/' and copy the contents of 'aws_bh_id_rsa.pub'

-4. Paste this in the parameters file, in step 5 below, under 'bastionHostPublicKey'
+4. Paste this in the parameters file, in step 5 below, under 'BastionHostPublicKey'

     <b>LINUX NOTE:</b>
-     - This key is also configured for the 'userName' configured under parameters.
+     - This key is also configured for the 'UserName' configured under parameters.
      - So, you can log in with this key for Linux as 'ec2-user' or the configured user.

     <b>WINDOWS NOTE</b>
      - The ssh key can be used to decipher the 'Administrator' password for windows.
      - Use 'connect' under the ec2 instance to decipher the password.
-     - 'userName' added can log into windows instance with 'userPass' configured.
-     - Logging into windows with configured user and password isn't working right now.
+     - I did not configure 'UserName' for windows, I might later...

 5. Required Parameters need added in parameters.json:

     - PersonalPublicIP
     - UserName
-    - UserPass
     - BastionHostPublicKey

 <h2>Deploying the CloudFormation Templates</h2>